“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

-Treatment with Metoclopramide may cause a condition known as tardive dyskinesia; a disease that triggers abnormal and uncontrollable muscle movements in the face and body, and is often irreversible – even if the drug is stopped.
-Patients who take the medication in high doses and over prolonged periods are at a greater risk of developing the disease, as well as children and older adults.
+Treatment with Metoclopramide may cause a condition known as tardive dyskinesia, a disease that triggers abnormal and uncontrollable muscle movements in the face and body, and is often irreversible – even if the drug is stopped.
+Patients who take the medication in high doses and over prolonged periods are at a greater risk of developing this condition, as are children and older adults.
 Discontinue usage and call your doctor immediately if you experience any involuntary body movements such as sticking out of the tongue, puffing cheeks, lip smacking or chewing.

 Consuming alcohol during treatment with Metoclopramide may increase the drugs sedative effects.
-It is therefore advised to considerably reduce your alcohol intake or avoid it altogether whilst medicating.
+It is therefore advisable to avoid alcohol intake when taking Metoclopramide.

 For women who are pregnant, or planning to become pregnant, it is important to always seek your doctor’s advice prior to taking Metoclopramide.
 Although the medication has no known effects on the developing foetus, it should only be taken if considered essential.

-Metoclopramide is not recommended for women who are breastfeeding as the drug passes into the breastmilk in small amounts and may have an effect on the baby.
+Metoclopramide is not recommended for women who are breastfeeding as the drug passes into breast milk in small amounts and may have an effect on the baby.

-Metoclopramide is not recommended for those who have, or previously had:
+Metoclopramide is not recommended for those who have, or have previously had:

-When certain drugs are taken in combination, their efficacy may be reduced, or cease completely; it could also produce serious and adverse side-effects.
-Before beginning treatment with Metoclopramide, you must inform your doctor of all other medication you are currently taking, including any prescription and over-the counter drugs as well as any vitamin or herbal supplements, particularly:
+When certain drugs are taken in combination, their efficacy may be reduced, or cease completely.
+Certain combinations can also produce serious adverse side-effects.
+Before beginning treatment with Metoclopramide, you must inform your doctor of all medications you are currently taking, including any prescription and over-the-counter drugs, as well as any vitamins or herbal supplements; particularly:

-If, for any reason, you are unsuited to Metoclopramide, consult your doctor or pharmacist about alternative medication you can take to effectively treat the symptoms of nausea and/or vomiting associated with migraines.
+If it is determined that treatment with Metoclopramide is not appropriate for you, consult your doctor or pharmacist about alternative medication for the symptoms of nausea and/or vomiting associated with migraines.

-While there are many treatment options available for treating nausea and vomiting, not all are intended for sickness related to symptoms of migraines.
+While there are many treatment options available for treating nausea and vomiting, not all are intended for nausea and vomiting related to migraines.

-The most effective remedy will depend on the severity of your symptoms, your medical history, as well as your response to the medication.
-Listed below are a few viable options; however, speak with your doctor for a comprehensive list of alternative treatments, to establish which one will work best for you.
+The most effective remedy will depend on the severity of your symptoms, your medical history, and your response to the medication.
+Listed below are a few viable options; however, speak with your doctor for a comprehensive list of alternative treatments, and to establish which one will work best for you.